Last updated on January 7th, 2023 at 06:01 pm

 Agency copywriter or contractor

 Being a contractor means you aren’t employed by the company you work for, but you may have contracted hours for them per week or month.
-You have freedom to choose what to do when your contract ends, and have the flexibility to move on whenever you want to.
+You have the freedom to choose what to do when your contract ends and have the flexibility to move on whenever you want to.

 How can I get started with copywriting?